 Heavy Funding, Good Support

-Li Ka-shing, the Hong Kong billionaire (the 8th richest on the planet) had a hand in the product, 2 years back when it was still called Trimmit.
+Li Ka-Shing, the Hong Kong billionaire (the 8th richest on the planet) had a hand in the product, 2 years back when it was still called Trimmit.
 One of his investment funds, Horizons Ventures caught word about Nick’s app (at beta stage) via TechCrunch, and wanted in.
-They wrote Nick offering help (worth $250,000) which got Nick staff, office space and a tech patent.
+They wrote Nick offering help (worth $250,000) which got Nick staff, office space, and a tech patent.
 You gotta hand it to the kid, he got a bit of help from high up.

 Celebrities always help

-On the actual day the app was launched, there was a big event with big celebrities showing up.
+On an actual day the app was launched, there was a big event with big celebrities showing up.
 Ashton Kutcher, who is also an investor in the app, Stephen Fry, Yoko Ono.
 All ages represented.
 If that’s not a good marketing plan, I don’t know what is.
 So from the moment the app was launched, news articles started pouring in.
 Everybody wanted to see how it goes.

 Within 4 weeks, the app was already on 500,000 devices.
 That’s what good marketing gets you.
 At the end of that month (December 1), discussions with Yahoo! were already happening.
 So as you can see, there had to be a plan all long.